tudelft3d/geogeeks/docs/index.md

 1. Click on the 'Edit this page'
 2. You have to login to GitHub
-3. Modify the Markdown text
+3. Modify the Markdown text following our [style guide](/contributing/)
 4. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)